 When you get rid of the sugar and carbs from your diet while increasing the healthy fats, the ketones that your body then uses for fuel produces much less free radicals, thereby decreasing inflammation and the problems that can come along with it.

-2. Faster Weight Loss– Many people turn to a keto diet to drop pounds, since it’s proven to be very effective, especially in the beginning.
-This is because low-carb diets rid excess water from the body, lowering insulin levels and leading to rapid weight loss in the first few weeks.
+Faster Weight Loss– Many people turn to a keto diet to drop pounds, since it’s proven to be very effect, especially in the beginning.
+This is because low-carb diets rid excess water from the body, leading to rapid weight loss in the first few weeks.

 Following a keto diet is also a great long-term weight management strategy since it gets your body into ketosis, where you’re literally burning fat for fuel.
 (3)